 Monitoring and Maintenance of High-Risk Trees is a response to heightened community concerns around the risks posed by large trees.
 Council will invest funds annually for inspections, arborist reporting and maintenance of high-risk trees across the city.
-This page has intentionally been left blank

 Mayor's Message